Water Contamination in Diesel Fuel

 - Harder to Start

-The water contamination has an effect on the fuel filter element which rots because of the water and the microbes which breed and eventually the filter will break up (rot) and these particles will cause damage to your fuel injection system and the probable outcome will be a very expensive fuel system failure.
+The water contamination has an effect on the fuel filter element which rots because of the water and the microbes that breed, eventually the filter will break up (rot) and these particles will cause damage to your fuel injection system and the probable outcome will be a very expensive fuel system failure.

-- Water freezing causing ice crystals in the fuel system and causing the diesel to emulsify (or gel)
+- Water freezing can cause ice crystals in the fuel system and cause the diesel to emulsify (or gel).

-- Water in the fuel system and indeed Bio diesel users who have heated filters or lines have a greater chance of having microbe problems and many people use a Fuel System cleaner like the Diesel Jones Fuel System Cleaner to eradicate small contamination and microbe problems.
+- Water in the fuel system and indeed Bio diesel users who have heated filters or lines, have a greater chance of having microbe problems.
+Many people use a Fuel System cleaner like the Diesel Jones Fuel System Cleaner to eradicate small contamination and microbe problems.

 - In severe cases water contamination can cause pitting on the pistons of the engine.

-The water droplets then drip off the top of the tank and then this is where some water enters your fuel system and this accelerates the growth of microbes because of the water and temperature inside the tank
+The water droplets can drip off the top of the tank and then this is where some water enters your fuel system which accelerates the growth of microbes because of the water and temperature inside the tank.

-This is more of a problem in stationary engine and canal boat engines where diesel quality maybe not as good and is not as readily available as a road going vehicles.
+This is more of a problem in stationary engine and canal boat engines where diesel quality may not be as good and is not as readily available as it is for road going vehicles.

 No posts found